groupdocs-cloud/tutorials.groupdocs.cloud/content/viewer/english/advanced-usage/render-document-with-comments/_index.md

 var response = apiInstance.CreateView(new CreateViewRequest(viewOptions));
 ```

+**Best Practice**: For presentations, comments often contain crucial context about design decisions or content changes.
+Always test with your actual presentation files to ensure comments render as expected.

-## Step 6: Rendering Comments When Converting to PDF
+## Step 5: Rendering Comments When Converting to PDF

-You can also enable comment rendering when converting documents to PDF format:
+You can also enable comment rendering when converting documents to PDF format.
+This is particularly useful for creating archival copies that preserve all feedback:

 ```csharp
 var viewOptions = new ViewOptions